 This deluxe kit is recommended for first time purchaser and will provide immediate presentation and simulation exercises suitable for all management levels including top management and associates.

 The Deluxe Kit contains over 300 parts, packaged in a durable container with a Polycarbonate cover that latches securely to hold the materials for travel.
 Approximate dimensions of the kit are 16 9/16” x 13 1/8” x 2 1/8”.

-Each Deluxe Kit contains two Microsoft Power Point training presentations on CD.
+Each Deluxe Kit contains two Microsoft Power Point training presentations files.
 The first is a 4-step simulation training setup guide, which the trainer can customize to fit the specific training situation being taught, plus some forms for tallying metrics.

 The Lean Factory Simulation training begins with the Batch ‘n Queue method based on Adam Smith’s division of labor principles.
 These were later solidified by Frederic W. Taylor and presented in his 1911 book “The Principles of Scientific Management” (New York: Harper & Brothers).
 Taylor’s methods became the bedrock for production flows around the world, where companies learned to divide functions into small departments, each organizing their activities into batch processes to optimize their own independent needs and goals.

 The second presentation is a history of the manufacturing methods leading up to Lean Mfg., and provides detail concepts behind each of the training simulations.
 Both presentations may be customized to include your company logo and edited to focus on your specific needs.

 The batch process is nicely presented in the New Manufacturing Challenge: Techniques for Continuous Improvement by Kiyoshi Suzaki (The Free Press, 1987), and it is Suzaki’s model that becomes the first simulation event step.